 Hyperhidrosis treatments have undergone major improvements over the years.
 For example, Botox injections for the treatment of axillary hyperhidrosis have helped transform the lives of many sufferers.
 By "turning off" the process that leads to sweating excessively, Botox treatments allow sufferers to lead more normal lives -- free, at least temporarily, from the overwhelming symptoms of hyperhidrosis.
 Results of Botox injections last about six to nine months, and maintenance injections can provide continued control.

-Allergan, the maker of Botox, tries to help hyperhidrosis patients who are under- or uninsured get treatment through the following programs:
+AbbVie, the company that owns Botox, tries to help hyperhidrosis patients who are under-or uninsured get treatment through the following programs:

 Botox ONE: This is a secure online portal that physicians and their staff can use to help patients obtain Botox treatment by requesting benefits verification and reimbursement support related to Botox for medical use (like for hyperhidrosis).
 The website offers access to Botox reimbursement support and guidance about Botox savings programs (see below).
 It also allows your healthcare provider to conduct electronic benefits verifications and prior authorizations.
 Ask your healthcare provider whether he/she is already using Botox ONE and whether they can look into it for you.